Predictive control for nonlinear stochastic systems: Closed-loop guarantees with unbounded noise: Probabilistic reachable sets using stochastic contraction metrics

 \subsection{Stochastic contraction metrics}

-Contraction metrics utilize conditions on the Jacobian of the nonlinear dynamics $f$ to ensure incremental system properties.
-Hence, we restrict or attention to continuous differentiable dynamics $f$ that are linear in the (unbounded) noise $w$. \begin{assumption} The dynamics are linear in $w$, i.e., $f(x,u,w)=f(x,u,0)+Gw$ with some constant matrix $G\in\mathbb{R}^{n\times q}$.
-Furthermore, $f$ is continuously differentiable. \end{assumption} We denote the Jacobian of the dynamics $f$ w.r.t. $x$ by $A(x,u):=\left.\dfrac{\partial f}{\partial x}\right|_{(x,u,0)}$.
-The following theorem derives bounds on the expected error using stochastic contraction metrics. \begin{theorem} Let Assumptions~\ref{asm:disturbance} and \ref{asm:cont_diff} hold.
-Consider a state-dependent matrix $M:\mathbb{R}^n\rightarrow\mathbb{R}^{n\times n}$, which satisfies
+Contraction metrics utilize conditions on the Jacobian of the nonlinear dynamics $f$ to ensure incremental stability properties for the nonlinear system~\cite{tsukamoto2020robust}.
+Given that the dynamics $f$ are continuous differentiable and linear in $w$ (Asm.~\ref{asm:setup_regularity}\ref{asm:setup_regularity_CCM}), we denote the Jacobian of the dynamics $f$ by